eanplatter/majordomo/README.md

-# 3SC Extension
+# Majordomo
-A Chrome extension for 3 Stand Code assignments and help.
+Bridge the gap between Pivotal Tracker and Github.

 This project is **not ready** for end users.